epixoip/sencillo/README.md

 _NOTE: This is still a WIP and not currently ready for use._

-Sencillo is a single-header C11 library that adds high-level abstraction and helper functions to Facil.io based webapps using a syntax inspired by Kotlin, including pseudo classes and lambdas.
+Sencillo is a single-header C11 library that adds high-level abstraction and helper functions to Facil.io based webapps using a syntax inspired by Kotlin, including pseudo classes/types and lambda functions.

 In addition to what Facil.io already provides, Sencillo adds...